Paula Raymond: Television

-Kelly as Bart Maverick in an episode from the final season of the Western comedy television series Maverick titled "The Golden Fleecing."
+Kelly as Bart Maverick in an episode from the final season of the Western comedy television series Maverick titled "The Golden Fleecing".

-She also appeared in the third episode of the first season, initially broadcast on February 3, 1959, in the science fiction series Alcoa Presents: One Step Beyond titled "Emergency Only," which also memorably featured Jocelyn Brando as a screaming fortune teller at a party.
+She also appeared in the third episode of the first season, initially broadcast on February 3, 1959, in the science fiction series Alcoa Presents: One Step Beyond titled "Emergency Only", which also memorably featured Jocelyn Brando as a screaming fortune teller at a party.

 In 1962, she portrayed the role of Franny Wells in the episode "House of the Hunter" on Rawhide.

 Personal life

+Raymond bore a strong physical resemblance to actress Myrna Loy.
+In 1950, Raymond said: "I've been hearing it ever since I was 10 years old."

 In 1962, Raymond was a passenger in a car that crashed into a tree on Sunset Boulevard.
-Her nose was severed by the rear view mirror.
-After a little more than a year of extensive plastic surgery and recovery she returned to acting.
-In 1977, while working on the soap opera Days of Our Lives, after only three appearances, she accidentally tripped on a telephone cord and broke her ankle.
-She was written out of the show.
+Her nose was severed by the rearview mirror.
+After more than a year of extensive plastic surgery and recovery, she returned to acting.
+In 1977, while working on the soap opera Days of Our Lives, after only three appearances, she accidentally tripped on a telephone cord and broke her ankle, and her character was removed from the show.
 In 1984, she broke both hips, and in 1994, she broke her shoulder.

 In 1944, Raymond married Floyd Leroy Patterson.
 In 1946, they divorced shortly after the birth of their daughter, Raeme Dorene Patterson.
 In 1993, Raymond's daughter died.